Doctelligence/doctelligence.github.io/roadmap.md

 - Seek Series A funding to further support growth and development.

 ---
-# Phase 3: Testnet Launch and Ecosystem Growth
+# Phase 3: Testnet Development and Ecosystem Growth

 ## 🔬 Testnet Development
 - Conduct closed testnet tests to validate functionality and collect user feedback.